almovidhussaini/babylonclone/x/zoneconcierge/README.md

 [x/zoneconcierge/keeper/header_handler.go](./keeper/header_handler.go), and
 works as follows.

-1. If the PoS blockchain hosting the header is not known to ybtc, initialize `ChainInfo` storage for the PoS blockchain.
+1. If the PoS blockchain hosting the header is not known to Babylon, initialize `ChainInfo` storage for the PoS blockchain.
 2. If the header is on a fork, insert the header to the fork storage and update `ChainInfo`.